 Please make the changes to P603L31 – P603L45 as shown below for CID 11345, CID 12186, CID 12870, and CID 13209:

-is the maximum number of spatial streams supported for reception of an EHT MU PPDU that is sent to that STA as an SU transmission.
-The maximum number of spatial streams supported for reception of an EHT MU PPDU when sent to a STA as part of an SU transmission is indicated for various bandwidths in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element, where, as defined in 35.12.3 (Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this field is determined in turn by dot11EHTSupportedEhtMcsAndNssSet20MhzOnlyStaImplemented for a 20 MHz-only non-AP STA and by dot11EHTSupportedEhtMcsAndNssSetImplemented for other STAs.
-The maximum number of spatial streams supported for reception of an EHT MU PPDU when sent to a STA as part of an SU transmission can also be limited by either an operating mode notification, or the operating mode indication (OMI) procedure.
+is the maximum number of spatial streams supported for reception of an an EHT SU transmission.
+The maximum number of spatial streams supported for reception of an EHT SU transmission is indicated for various bandwidths in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element, where, as defined in 35.12.3 (Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field), this field is determined in turn by dot11EHTSupportedEhtMcsAndNssSet20MhzOnlyStaImplemented for a 20 MHz-only non-AP STA and by dot11EHTSupportedEhtMcsAndNssSetImplemented for other STAs.
+The maximum number of spatial streams supported for reception of an EHT SU transmission can also be limited by either an operating mode notification, or the operating mode indication (OMI) procedure.

 Instructions to the editor: